pterodactyl/documentation/community/about.md

 This is the community guide section of the site.

 ##
-This is the area for community maintained guides that have been validated before beign added.
+This is the area for community maintained guides that have been validated before being added.